Formula to Calculate Payback Period

 Payback Period in Excel (with excel template)

-You can easily calculate the Payback Period in the template provided.
+You can easily calculate the Payback in the template provided.

-This has been a guide to Payback period formula, its usefulness along with examples.
-Here we also provide you with payback period calculator along with excel template download.
+This has been a guide to the Payback period formula, its usefulness along with examples.
+Here we also provide you with a payback period calculator along with Payback Period Formula excel template download.
 You may also have a look at these articles below to learn more about Corporate Finance.

 - Financial Modeling Templates

 - Break-Even Point Formula